Whistler Blackcomb Ski Instructor Course and Job

 Receive assistance with organising your Social Insurance Number, after which we will transfer you by coach up to Whistler so that you can settle into your pre-arranged new home.

 Receive a thorough orientation of Whistler and the season ahead.
-We run a group tour of the village, help with organising bank accounts, ski equipment and SIM cards.
+We run a group tour of the village and help with organising bank accounts, ski equipment and SIM cards.
 We also run a ZipTrek tour during the orientation with your fellow group members.
 This is a great way to get to know each other and the ecology of the area whilst getting to experience the thrill of being attached to ziplines between Whistler and Blackcomb mountains.

 First Monday of the week - end of week 3